fork-tongue/observ/README.md

 # Observ 👁

 Observ is a Python port of [Vue.js](https://vuejs.org/)' [computed properties and watchers](https://v3.vuejs.org/api/basic-reactivity.html).
-It is completely event loop/framework agnostic and has no dependencies so it can be used in any project targeting Python >= 3.6.
+It is event loop/framework agnostic and has only one pure-python dependency ([patchdiff](https://github.com/Korijn/patchdiff)) so it can be used in any project targeting Python >= 3.6.

 Observ provides the following two benefits for stateful applications: